Page ContentA Background to Carnival in Barcelona and Catalunya.

 This is the whole idea of Shrove Tuesday, Carnival, Mardi Gras or Carnestoltes - whatever you may choose to call it.
 It is one last blowout party before the period of suffering and will-power (or lack of it) begins.
 In the UK this is celebrated by clearing out the pantry of all things tasty and making pancakes.
 In Spain it is celebrated, of course, with a fiesta!

-The fun begins on 'Fat Thursday' ('Jueves Ladero') 03 March and ends the following Wednesday with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.
+The final week of the celebrations is marked by 'Fat Thursday' ('Jueves Lardero') 27 February and ends the following week 5 March with a traditional ceremony in which sardines are buried to symbolise the beginning of the fast.

 It is worth noting that Carnival is a particularly exciting time in Catalunya as celebrations were banned under the rule of Franco.
 So, since the end of his dictatorship in 1980 people have been making up for all of those years without a carnival.